nogibjj/skye-individual-2/README.md

     ```

 3. **Run the ETL Process**:
-   Run the program with `run_etl_process` to download, transform, and load data into the SQLite database.
+   Run the program with to download, transform, and load data into the SQLite database.

     ```bash
-    ./target/release/your_program
+    cargo run -- extract
+	cargo run -- load
     ```

 4. **Use CRUD Commands**: Interact with the database using the following commands: